Admin Usage V2: Team Members table and Words-Dictated CSV export

 • Rows with zero words dictated are excluded from the export.

-• Exports are capped at 100,000 rows.
-If your filters would produce more, the export fails with the message "This export is too large.
+• Very large exports are capped.
+If your filters would produce a result that's too large, the export fails with the message "This export is too large.
 Please narrow your date range or filters and try again."
 No partial CSV is downloaded.

 • The user filter is capped at 100 users per export.

-• A future start date, or a start date later than the end date, is rejected.
+• A start date in the future, or a start date later than the end date, is rejected.
+Future end dates are allowed.

 • The "Last 7 days" and "Last 30 days" windows include today (a partial day).

-• Users who dictated in Japanese, Chinese, Korean, Thai, Khmer, or Lao before the client-side word-counting fix may still appear lower than expected and will self-correct over time as new dictations are recorded from updated clients.
+• Users who dictated in Japanese, Chinese, Korean, Thai, Khmer, or Lao before the word-counting fix may still appear lower than expected and will self-correct over time as new dictations are recorded from updated apps.